A lexicon of tiddlywinks terms

 - Colour (n)

-- The virtual entity in change of all the winks of a single colour.
+- The virtual entity in charge of all the winks of a single colour.
 In a doubles game,

 each player plays one colour; in a singles game, each player controls two colours.